anematode/high-perf-bogosort/README.md

 On the Linux machine I tried using CPU affinity to assign each thread to a specific core, and better understand the behavior.
 I tried four threads, assigning each thread to one physical core; and eight threads, assigning each thread to one logical core.
 My idea was that doing this would reduce context switches.
 There was a small, but statistically significant, performance improvement in doing this (53 -> 50 seconds) for 4 threads, and a huge improvement (43 -> 29.5 seconds) for 8 threads.
 In fact, with this new procedure, using 8 threads definitely becomes worth it.
 I really don't understand why taskset helps so much.
 I suspect that with all 8 threads in use, context switches become very common and very inefficient.

 It turns out that macOS has a CPU affinity system too, although not as well known as Linux's.
+Alas, it is somewhat complicated.
+I might pursue it eventually.

 ## Timings